escanillans/recursive_elimination_by_sensitivity_testing/README.md

 To begin, you have the option to run a Jupyter notebook that contains a standard set of machine learning algorithms.
 This performs cross validation on your entire dataset using the following ML methods: decision tree, random forest, support vector machine (rbf, polynomial, and linear), linear regression, and logistic regression.
 The notebook is called *baseline_runs*.

-Then run *MainProgram.R* [source("MainProgram.R")].
-This R program will output a subset of features it deems relevant.
-To test how well the algorithm performed, we will compute a 10-fold cross validation (CV) using only the features returned by RFEST.
-Open python notebook *roc_curves.ipynb*.
-This notebook will perform 10-fold CV on three different algorithms:
-1. Linear SVM built using your whole dataset.
-2. RBF SVM built using your whole dataset.
-2. Non-linear SVM (default is an RBF kernel) built using the subset of features returned by RFEST.
+Then run *main_program.py*.
+To test how well RFEST performs on your dataset, we compute a 10-fold cross validation (CV).
+The results will be saved as a list of AUCs, F1 scores, and ROC curves for each fold.
+We then split the data into an 80/20-split and perform RFEST again to get a final subset of features.

 Parameters you can adjust:
-- **percents** (*MainProgram.R*) = percent of features you would like to remove at each iteration.
+- **percent** (*main_program.py*) = percent of features you would like to remove at each iteration.
 Set as a list so that the program will output the results into separate files based on the percent(s) you have chosen.
 Note that you will need to manually create these folders prior to running or it will not be saved.
-- **seeds** (*MainProgram.R*) = random seeds.
-You may select more than one if you would like to see if there is a big discrepancy in results.
-- Stopping criteria (*functions.R*) = this parameter is set such that the algorithm stops when we get a 5% drop (search for **95** in algorithm) in AUC (i.e. in any particular iteration an AUC is computed and compared to the max AUC achieved thus far).
+- Stopping criteria (*functions.R* and *main_program.py*) = this parameter is set such that the algorithm stops when we get a 5% drop (search for **95** or **0.95** in algorithm) in AUC (i.e. in any particular iteration an AUC is computed and compared to the max AUC achieved thus far).
 - **n_splits** (*roc_curves.ipynb*) = the number of folds for stratified CV.

-What is outputted in *results/xPercentRemoval* folder (where *x* is percent you chose) when you run *MainProgram.R*:
+What is outputted in *results/xPercentRemoval* folder (where *x* is percent you chose) when you run *main_program.py*:
-1. AUC before breaking and runtime when performing RFEST on 80-20 split.
+1. 10-fold CV.
-2. List of features.
+2. List of relevant features.

 What is outputted when you run *roc_curves.ipynb*:
 1. AUC for each model (from 10-fold CV).